Kumar-Dharm/NIFTY50_Stock_Price_Prediction/README.md

 * Fetching the live data and automate the model on the server.
 * If it works fine then deploying over the server so that users can use it.

 ## Model Limitation
 **Limited data:**
-Utilizing only 4 years of historical data might not capture long-term trends and patterns that could significantly influence stock prices.
+- Utilizing only 4 years of historical data might not capture long-term trends and patterns that could significantly influence stock prices.

 **Overfitting risk:**
-Polynomial regression may lead to overfitting due to its sensitivity and small fluctuations in the data.
+- Polynomial regression may lead to overfitting due to its sensitivity and small fluctuations in the data.

 **Limited input features:**
-Relying solely on close price, volume, and date might not encompass all relevant factors impacting stock performance.
+- Relying solely on close price, volume, and date might not encompass all relevant factors impacting stock performance.

 **Market complexity:**
-The stock market is influenced by multifaceted factors, including geopolitical events and macroeconomic trends, which may not be accounted for in the model.
+- The stock market is influenced by multifaceted factors, including geopolitical events, macroeconomic and microeconomic trends, which may not be accounted for in the model.

 ## Challenges
 - Integrating the machine learning model with Google Cloud and Google Sheets posed initial challenges.